Lesson Info

 When and where?

 I try not to work during the school holidays; however, I will sometimes offer a particular day for lessons (especially during the summer holidays) where the slots can be booked on a first-come, first-served basis.
-I also offer night-time driving lessons as and when necessary.
+I also offer night-time driving lessons and motorway lessons.

 Lessons are weekly, with some pupils opting for several lessons a week to enable them to pass faster.
 Lessons are always two hours long, which means there is more time to practise and consolidate new skills, as well as time to drive to and from York from wherever you live.

 Your initial lessons, (or lessons where manoeuvres are being taught), may be taught locally to where you live, such as Easingwold or Haxby.
-As your skills progress, lessons will take place in York’s test areas to build up your familiarity and confidence before your test.
+As your skills progress, usually from lesson 3, lessons will take place in York’s test areas to build up your familiarity and confidence before your test.

 Cost